bltavares/p2p-links/README.md

 These community local networks allow people to create new networks easily, such as in natural disaters, and allow people to keep connected using internal services or dweb apps.
 As an example [Altermundi support for Germany Klimmacamp](https://altermundi.net/article/mesh-networks-for-activists/) and [Meshnet for DWeb Camp 2019](https://dweb-camp-2019.github.io/meshnet/).
 Goes well with [DWeb apps]

 I would love to have one in SP, but it requires hardward and effort to start and mantain on a log term.
+Also, search for #moinho-mesh on SSB for a cool community with projects that includes SSB, LoRaWAN, WiFi and Bluetooth in Brazil.

 ## Mentions